zuzavop/image-searcher/README.md

 * logging the search progress of individual users
 * changing the experiment settings within the framework of changing the collections of images used
 * possibility of preprocessing own video dataset and using it by searcher
-* evaluatation of logs and creation plots from result
+* evaluation of logs and creation of plots from result

 Text queries to the database and classification is implemented using [the CLIP neural network](https://beta.openai.com/).

 ## Project structure

-The GASearcher web application project is located in [this folder](gasearcher) with a description of its functionality and with instruction for build of searcher.
+The GASearcher web application project is located in [gasearcher folder](gasearcher) with a description of its functionality and with instruction for build of searcher.

 Helper code for processing images and their classification is included in [the src folder](src).
-The folder contains [code](src/parse_video.py) for processing videos into individual frames, [classification](src/top_classes.py) of frames into classes, and [code](src/images_to_clip.py) for obtaining feature frames from the CLIP network.
+The folder contains [code](src/parse_video.py) for processing videos into individual frames, [classification](src/top_classes.py) of frames into classes, and [code](src/images_to_clip.py) for obtaining feature of frames from the CLIP.
 For preprocessing whole dataset at once can be used [class `Preprocessor`](src/preprocessor.py) and for evaluation and creation of plots can be used [class `Evaluator`](src/evaluator.py).

 The current version of the work associated with this software is available at [this link](https://www.overleaf.com/read/ffjzxjyhtznc).
-Detailed software documentation is available in [the docs](docs) folder within information about reusing software with different dataset.
+Software documentation is available in [the docs](docs) folder within information about reusing software with different dataset.

 ## Dictionaries
-Currently project includes two dictionaries of classes:
+Currently, project includes two dictionaries of classes:

 1. [dictionary](nounlists/nounlist.txt) - containing exactly 6,771 most common english nouns.

 2. [dictionary](nounlists/sea_nounlist.txt) - containing 512 names of sea creatures and other things found in the sea.

+These two dictionaries can be use for preprocessing of new dataset.